CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Before-You-Install.md

 | System requirements<br><br> On-premises: 16 virtual CPUs, 64GB RAM, 500GB SSD disk<br><br>Cloud: 4 virtual CPUs, 8GB RAM, 64GB SSD disk | System requirements (per node)<br><br> On-premises: 16 virtual CPUs, 64GB RAM, 500GB SSD disk<br><br>Cloud: 4 virtual CPUs, 8GB RAM, 64GB SSD disk |  System requirements (per node)<br><br>On-premises: 48 virtual CPUs, 512GB RAM, 3.2TB SSD disk|
 | All features supported | All features supported|  Limited or no support for:<ul><li>Topology dashboard</li><li>Network snapshots</li><li>Trace requests</li><li>Flow analysis</li><li>Duplicate IP address validations</li><li>MAC move commentary</li></ul>|

+NetQ is also available through NVIDIA Base Command Manager.
+To get started, refer to the {{<exlink url="https://docs.nvidia.com/base-command-manager/#product-manuals" text="Base Command Manager administrator and containerization manuals">}}.
 ## Deployment Type: On-premises or Cloud

 **On-premises deployments** are hosted at your location and require the in-house skill set to install, configure, back up, and maintain NetQ.
 This model is a good choice if you want very limited or no access to the internet from switches and hosts in your network.

 In the **cloud deployment**, you host only a small, local server on your premises that connects to the NetQ cloud service over selected ports or through a proxy server.
 NetQ cloud supports local data aggregation and forwarding---the majority of the NetQ applications use a hosted deployment strategy, storing data in the cloud.
 NVIDIA handles the backups and maintenance of the application and storage.

 In all deployment models, the NetQ Agents reside on the switches and hosts they monitor in your network.